spesmilo/electrum/contrib/osx/README.md

 We currently build the release binaries on macOS 10.14.6, and these seem to run on 10.13 or newer.

-Before starting, make sure that the Xcode command line tools are installed (e.g. you have `git`).
+Before starting, you should install `brew`.

 #### Notes about reproducibility